Hanra-s-work/rtype/doc/getting_started/README.md

 This section assumes you have successfully completed in the [dependencies](#dependencies) section, the [from source](#from-source) category.

+If you wish to only compile the client, please follow the [client - compiling](../client/README.md#compiling) section.

 In order to compile the client program, you can either:

 * run the `RUN_ME.sh` (if on linux or mac) or run the `RUN_ME.bat` or `RUN_ME.ps1` if on windows.